Heathen Lexicon

 Véstallr: “sacred stand,” also Staller/Stallr, similar function as a Hearg/Hörgr, being a designated Stall wherein sacred & ritual Artifacts are stored, set, and displayed.
 Artifacts such as a Hlautbolli and Mead-Horn.

-Veizla: part of the Sumbel; a ceremonial Feast; a communal partaking of hospitality, food, and drink.
+Veizla: see Feast; part of the Sumbel; ceremonial Feast; a communal partaking of hospitality, food, and drink.
 The Sumbel Veizla always follows a Blót or Öbiata, and is held prior to or after the Three Fulls of Sumbel.
 Also called blótveizlur or blótdrykkjur, which is specifically the feast following a Blót where ritual meat is consumed (see related Seyðir).

 Vígi: “Bless;” ancient term associated with blessings invoking Thor.